4alpha/company/policies.md

 3. We love and enjoy the work we do.
 4. In leisure or in break we enjoy movies, online games et al.
 5. Understand importance of project for client so we are always ready to work no matter what time or day it is.
-6. Notice period is **NONE** you just need to gracefully handover your work and knowledge to teammates.
+6. Notice period is **NONE** you just need to gracefully share the knowledge 7 days before you leave.
-7.